LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 - Does anyone have any general questions about anything?
   - This afternoon, I'll answer questions posted to the forum or e-mailed to me over the weekend.
   - I frequently answer questions over the weekend, but not always.
+  - I have an office again!
+Room 152.